aa-cloudengineer/CI-CD/Jenkins/Install Jenkins  EC2 - Using Data Script.md

     1. Login into AWS and search for EC2 in services:

-  Click on EC2 and explore the dashboard.

-tempsnip.png

     2. Create a new Jenkins pipeline:
        2.1 In Jenkins, create a new pipeline job and configure it with the Git repository URL for the Java application.